calebmsword/kivy/README.md

  - Rows are 0-indexed, so row 0 is the first row, row 1 is the second row, etc. No matter the orientation of the GridLayout (`tb-lr`, `bt-lr`, etc), the topmost row is row 0.
  - GridLayouts create slots for each of their child widgets.
 The slots have the same height for every row.
 Widgets are placed in the bottom left of each slot.
  - If the widget has a value for `size_hint_y` that is not `None`, then it will take the full height of the slot.
 If the `size_hint_y` is `None`, then it is possible for the widget to take less than or more than the height of the slot.
+ - GridLayouts calculate a minimum height for each of its rows.
+The GridLayout ensures that the height of the slots in each row is at least the minimum height, even if the sum of minimum heights exceeds the height of the GridLayout.
+The GridLayout will even draw its children outside of the Window if it has to.
  -  When keeping track of these behaviors, it is extremely useful to remember the following default values for properties of GridLayouts and widgets:
     - GridLayout:
       - `force_row_default`: `False`